opensvc/docs.opensvc.com/source/compliance.views.rst

 +++++++++++++++++++++++++++

 This panel present the compliant/not-compliant status without aggregation.
 It can be used to filter the dataset aggregated in the above panels.

+It helps answer the following questions:

+* Which servers infringe a module's rules
+* Which Linux servers infringe a module's rules
+* Verify a single server compliance to the whole set of rules
+* Verify a single server compliance to a single module's rules

 .. figure:: _static/compliance.status.details.png
    :align:  center